-Dubai investment banking firm Shuaa Capital announced on Tuesday that it has invested an unrevealed amount as part of a new funding circular in the Lebanon-based streaming service Anghami.
+Dubai investment banking firm Shuaa Capital announced in a statement on Tuesday that it has invested in the Lebanon-based streaming service Anghami.

-“Anghami is ideally aligned with our investment criteria, having been the first music streaming platform here in the region in 2012, delivering exponential growth.
-This is a continuation of our investment journey into the technology space and we are keen to invest in technology solutions and services,” he added.
+“Anghami is ideally aligned with our investment criteria, having been the first music streaming platform here in the region in 2012 and delivering exponential growth since then”, explaining their investment decision.

-“Having last raised funds in 2016, it was important for us to partner with the right investors, who understand our region and our growth model, and that is what SHUAA Capital and its co-investors represent for us.”
+Elie Habib, the co-founder of Anghami, added: “it was important for us to partner with the right investors, who understand our region and our growth model, and that is what SHUAA Capital and its co-investors represent for us.”